DeltaHotelKilo/DWS7612-Logger/README.md

     sudo cp ./dws7612.py /usr/local/bin/dws7612
     sudo cp ./dws7612.cfg /usr/local/bin/dws7612

-If you want to install the software into a different directory as stated above, you need to modifiy the service-file (dws7612.service) accordingly.
+If you want to install the software into a different directory as tho one stated above, you need to modifiy the service-file (dws7612.service) accordingly.

 setup the service: